A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Facts

-\item The next rank holders are dSFMT-32 bit (rank $5$), WELL512a and Xorshift64* (rank $6$).
-As, Tauss88 sometimes fails to pass any tests of Diehard and average of LFSR113 is quite high, so they are put in the same rank $7$.
+\item The next rank holders are \verb|dSFMT-32| (rank $5$), \verb|WELL512a| and \verb|xorshift64*| (rank $6$).
+We have observed that, \verb|Tauss88| sometimes fails to pass any tests of Diehard.
+So, it is put in the same group (rank $7$) with \verb|LFSR113|, which has a very good estimate of pass count despite having a not-so-good performance for the fixed seeds.

-\item Xorshift1024a has better rank (rank $8$) than non-linear CA and MMIX (rank $9$), because of performance in NIST and TestU01 library.
+\item {\verb|xorshift1024*|} has better rank (rank $8$) than non-linear $2$-state CA and \verb|MMIX| (rank $9$), because of performance in NIST and TestU01 library.